Weinstein's Impact: List of men accused of sexual misconduct

 Share via Email

-NEW YORK — Since The New York Times published allegations of sexual harassment and assault against Hollywood mogul Harvey Weinstein in October, multiple men in Hollywood and media have faced allegations ranging from sexual misconduct to rape.
+NEW YORK — Since The New York Times published allegations of sexual harassment and assault against Hollywood mogul Harvey Weinstein in October, multiple men in entertainment, media and politics in the U.S. and beyond have faced allegations ranging from sexual misconduct to rape.
 A look at some of the men accused:

 — Producer Harvey Weinstein— Accused by dozens of women of sexual harassment or assault.
 Fired by The Weinstein Co. and expelled from various professional guilds.
 Under investigation by police departments in New York, London, Beverly Hills and Los Angeles.
-He denies all allegations of non-consensual sex.
+Weinstein denies all allegations of non-consensual sex, but he has apologized for causing "a lot of pain" with "the way I've behaved with colleagues in the past."

+— Cinefamily executives Hadrian Belove and Shadie Elnashai — Accused of sexual misconduct.
+Movie

+— Actor Richard Dreyfuss — One woman alleges sexual harassment.
+He denies the allegation.

 — Actor Jeremy Piven — Accused by three women of sexual misconduct.
 He denies all allegations.